sagidana/fork/README.md

 - visual block mode
 - replace mode
 - make asterisk work as <cword> in vim
-- add support for setting config variables at runtime
 - record jumps in all the right places

 - horizontal scrolling